bingeli1212/nitrile-preview/doc/DOC-diagram.md

     label {math:1} "A_0 \\ A_1 \\ A_2" (1,1) (2,2) (3,4)

-# The text-operation
+# The 'text' command

-The text operation is very similar to the label operation except that it will look for double backslashes in the text and use that to draw multi-line text box.
+The text command is very similar to the label command except that it will look for double backslashes in the text and use that to draw multi-line text box.

     text.ulft {fontsize:7,dx:-0.5} "degree\\ 3" (-3,2)
     text.urt  {fontsize:7,dx:+0.5} "degree\\ 2" (3,2)